riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - Use **SUMPRODUCT** if possible; it is slightly faster than the equivalent array formula.

-### Consider options for using array formulas SUM with multiple conditions
+### Consider options for using SUM for multiple-condition array formulas

 You should always use the **SUMIFS**, **COUNTIFS**, and **AVERAGEIFS** functions instead of array formulas where you can because they are much faster to calculate.
 Excel 2016 introduces fast **MAXIFS** and **MINIFS** functions.